dev-diaries/web/_social-posts/svg-intro.md

 {:.post-content}
 SVG or Scalable Vector Graphics is an XML based markup language and is a powerful way to display images.
-It is widely supported amongst browsers, can infinitely scale because it is built upon XML markup, and are more flexible than JPG or PNG’s we can use CSS and Javascript to interact with them.
+It is widely supported amongst browsers, can infinitely scale because it is built upon XML markup, and is more flexible than JPG or PNG’s we can use CSS and Javascript to interact with them.
 SVG’s are also easy to animate which is another rabbit hole of a topic.